School of Civil and Environmental Engineering, and Construction Management

 • have a minimum transfer GPA of 3.1.

-Freshmen and Transfer students who do not meet the above requirements, but meet UTSA’s general admission requirements will be admitted to “Construction Science and Management” Studies in University College where students will be able to work towards meeting the prerequisites needed to declare CSM as their major.
-Students in Construction Science and Management Studies will be reviewed before registration each academic semester and students will be accepted to the CSM major based on their grade point average (GPA) and the number of available seats.
+Freshmen and Transfer students who do not meet the above requirements, but meet UTSA’s general admission requirements will be admitted to the Architecture/Construction Studies (XACP) major in University College, where students will be able to work toward meeting the prerequisites needed to declare CSM as their major.
+Students in XACP who are interested in pursuing a major in Construction Science and Management will be reviewed before registration each academic semester, and students will be accepted to the CSM major based on their grade point average (GPA) and the number of available seats.

 Students not accepted into the CSM program are encouraged to improve their GPA and re-submit the application.